TimoP80/irc_simulator/README.md

     -   **Randomization Engine**: Generate diverse users with smart random attributes and unique nicknames
     -   **Mass Add Interface**: Create 1-50 users at once with live preview and customization options
     -   **Template Customization**: Mix predefined templates with randomization for perfect control
+    -   **Primary Language Forcing**: Force all generated users to have a specific primary language with native fluency
 -   **Import/Export System**: Full data portability for user and channel management:
     -   **User Import/Export**: CSV and JSON support for user data with all attributes
     -   **Channel Import/Export**: CSV and JSON support for channel configurations